John Smeaton (born 1976): Television interviews

-"If you see the law going down then you have to step up to the plate.
-I mean, at the end of the day, when the law falls, we fall."

 Tribute website and media attention

 A tribute website set up in Smeaton's honour received 500,000 hits in its first 48 hours.
-The website urges visitors to buy a pint of beer for him; over 1,000 pints were donated within two days.
-The BBC reported on 18 July 2007 that John Smeaton has pledged half of the money donated for pints of beer to the veteran's charity Erskine, which cares for former servicemen and women at five homes throughout Scotland.
+The website urged visitors to buy a pint of beer for him; over 1,000 pints were donated within two days.
+The BBC reported on 18 July 2007 that John Smeaton had pledged half of the money donated for pints of beer to the veteran's charity Erskine, which cares for former servicemen and women at five homes throughout Scotland.
 The balance of the money was to be used to fund a night out for those who had also assisted at the incident at Glasgow Airport.

-The website also called for Smeaton to make an appearance at the popular Scottish music festival, T in the Park.
-The website's creator said:

-I watched the footage of John Smeaton and I just thought it was fantastic.
-He had the kind of unthinking, selfless heroism that most people wished they had.

-He was due to take to the stage and perform a rendition of "Take the Power Back" by Rage Against the Machine.
-However, T in the Park organiser Geoff Ellis said: "Through his actions at the weekend, John Smeaton absolutely epitomizes the spirit of Scotland that we are always so proud of at T in the Park.
-However, due to heightened security and an incredibly tight performance schedule on the Main Stage at T in the Park this year, unfortunately we can't allow him to get up on stage".

 A Bebo group was also set up in dedication to Smeaton, called the John Smeaton Fan Club.
 Over 550 Bebo members had joined the club within 48 hours, and this page also received exposure in the Daily Record.
 A Facebook group called the John Smeaton Appreciation Society was also established with over 4,000 members; this refers to Smeaton as: "Glasgow's Jack Bauer".